We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You spend about one-third of your life sleeping.
 Pillows that are too stiff or too full may strain your neck by keeping it flexed throughout the night, resulting in pain.

-Ease your neck pain by using a supportive pillow, trying physical therapy or osteopathic manipulative treatment (OMT), and participating in regular exercise that includes strengthening exercises for the neck and upper quadrant.
+You can ease your neck pain by using a supportive pillow, trying physical therapy or

 Filling

 Fill matters, too.
-There are several types of pillow fill, ranging from latex to polyester to feather.
-The type of fill you choose is up to personal preference and it may take some time to find the fill that feels best for you.
+There are several types of pillow fill, including latex, polyester, and feather.
+The type of fill you choose is up to personal preference, and it may take some time to find the fill that feels best for you.

 Change it up

-A general best practice is to change your pillow every 1–2 years, especially if you’re using one made from feathers.
+A general best practice is to change your pillow every 1 to 2 years, especially if you’re using one made from feathers.
 Over time, the filling can compress and not provide enough support.

 If you’re choosing a memory foam pillow, you may be able to get away with changing it less often.
 A good indicator that it’s time for replacement is if you’re experiencing new pain or if the filling is no longer distributed evenly.